 Treating plantar fasciitis in the early stages usually allows for a quicker recovery.
 Left untreated, this condition can progress to the point where there is pain with each and every step.
 This typically means a return to a pain free day will take much longer.

-High energy shock wave therapy, sometimes referred to as orthotripsy, is a relatively new treatment that has been shown to be effective 70% of the time in patients that continue to have pain despite extensive non-surgical treatment.
-Both Drs Helms and Bowers are trained to perform this procedure.
+EPAT, or shockwave therapy, is a relatively new treatment that has been shown to be effective 75% of the time or greater in patients that continue to have pain despite extensive non-surgical treatment.
+EPAT has also shown excellent results when used in early phases of the treatment process.

 Posterior Heel Pain